caiks/WBOT02/README.md

 model growth in overflow - If the modelling rate is declining we could perhaps swap the positions of old events of recently experienced slices with old events of neglected slices before rolling them off.
 Or roll off the smaller slice of the oldest and next oldest events.
 Or the slice with the least likelihood.
 Or shorter path.
 Note that the sequence will be wrong if continuous

+Perhaps decreasing resolution towards the edge of the frame.

 Experiment with sizes, scales, valencies and thresholds.

+Balanced valency.
+Perhaps we should also consider deviation and normalise such that the extreme values have a reasonable quantile.
+The problem is that many images are going to be multi-modal, so the normal distribution would be unrepresentative.

 decreasing thresholds, random initial models (Probably fixed valency is not going to be evenly distributed, so start the model with a random before mode 4 to avoid the small absolute variations of texture and background, although view_decomp and limited length browsing suggests that the models are still balanced near the root), tiled driver models

+Experiment with gradually declining thresholds to avoid a lot of useless non-alignments at the start of the path.

 Remodelling.
 Driver models.
 If we remodel by inducing a new model from the history, remember that the sample is only representative for the hotspots of the old model.
 I suppose, however, the new model will only be a tidying up of weakened alignments and lopsidedness, so the new hotspots will proabably be fine and new samples will still be likely and representative.